Matthew 8

 [34] And behold, all the city went out to meet Jesus; and having seen Him, they begged Him that He might depart from their borders.

 Life and Faith Applications.
-1) Jesus is the Lord of all.
+1) The Lord Jesus is the Lord of all.
 He has authority and power over the Word, our lives, our illnesses, the spiritual world, and nature.
-2) Poor, rich, men, women, young and old, we can all come in faith to the Lord Jesus for our needs.
+2) Poor, rich, men, women, young, and old, we can all come in faith to the Lord Jesus for our needs.
 But first, we need to acknowledge that He is the Son of God and believe in His love and mercy in order to receive anything.